psonthalia/IntelligentPlanting/README.md

 # What's next for RoBotany
 RoBotany can best be improved by refining the intelligence of our Augmented Reality feature, which is used to determine the health and lighting conditions for a given plant.
 In addition, we would like to provide better and more diverse statistics about the user's plant's growth in the web app.
 Finally, we plan to design a smaller, solar-powered PCB chip that would replace our modest prototype for the RoBotanist and a sleek/ergonomic outer casing for that PCB.

+# VMware Presentation
+The Robotany team was invited to present as part of the opening ceremony of VMware's Borathon, a hackathon attended by VP's and engineers alike.
+There, we presented our project to VMware and heard feedback from their employees.
+Check out VMware's blog at: https://octo.vmware.com/our-first-themed-borathon-on-sustainability/

 # Built With
 `raspberry-pi`, `nodemcu`, `breadboard`, `solar`, `zurb-foundation`, `xcode`, `arkit`, `firebase`, `mqtt`, `google-cloud-vision`, `jquery`, `google-chart`